Sep 02, 2006

 I sobbed all the way home at the thought of being pregnant.
 I was trying to break away from Ken and he knew it.
 He would use this child to control me for the rest of my life.
 It felt like a death sentence.

 When my doctor walked into the ultrasound room the next morning, I was ecstatic.
 “Hey Doc,” I said.
 “Good news.
 No baby!”

 He stared at the screen, with his hand on his chin.
 “Nicki,” he said, “this is not good news.”
 I thought he was being a little dramatic.
-After all, we were looking at best case scenario.
+After all, we were looking at best case scenario, weren't we?